a-schuermann/heroku-buildpack-phing/README.md

 Meta
 ----

-Created by Pedro Belo and extended for Phing by Ryan Brainard.
+Apache+PHP with Phing Build Pack was originally Created by Pedro Belo and extended for Phing by Ryan Brainard.
-Many thanks to Keith Rarick for the help with assorted Unix topics :)
+This Fork for sf2 on cctrl was created by Ansgar Schuermann.